KarateTD/thebestdarngirls/README.md

 </ul>

 ## Installation
-First, you must have an account on <a href="https://developer.amazon.com/alexa/console/ask" target="_blank">Alexa Developer Console</a>.
+First, you must have an account on the <a href="https://developer.amazon.com/alexa/console/ask" target="_blank">Alexa Developer Console</a>.
 Then create a new skill.
-The following are the Intents, followed by their sample utterences, and their slots
+The following are the Intents, followed by their sample utterences, and their slots.
+Also, you need a a development and production Lambda function for the system to call.
+And images in an S3 bucket with CORS turned off.

 |  Intent  |   Sample Utterances | Slot Name | Slot Type |
 | -------- | ------------------- | --------- | --------- |